-Objective Development in 2019 Strategy Carbon dioxide Carbon dioxide emissions Vattenfall has produced an Carbon dioxide emission in Implement the emissions action plan for action plan for reducing carbon 2019 of 19.3 (22.0) Mtonnes reduced carbon dioxide emissions with the were slightly lower than in 22.6 22.0 19.3 dioxide emissions targets of: being fossil-free within 2018.
-The decrease is mainly so as to be fossilone generation; working for explained by lower coal-fired free within one emissions reductions in dialogue production.
-Emissions in generation and with its suppliers; enabling 2019 include heating services climate-neutral in customers to reach their in Hamburg, which have the Nordic region climate targets; and developing been sold and which had 2017 2018 2019 2020 by 2030.
-Strategic fossil-free solutions for energyemissions of 1.1 Mtonnes in CO2, Mtonnes target to reach intensive industry and transport January-September. ■ 2020 target absolute emissions through electrification. of 21 million tonnes in 2020.
-Renewables Vattenfall's aim is Vattenfall is to be a leader in A total of 474 MW of New, renewable to be a leading the development, construction renewable capacity was capacity developer and and operation of land- and installed in 2019.
-Two operator of wind sea-based wind power. wind farms, Horns Rev power in northwest This will be achieved by: 3 (407 MW) in Denmark and Slufterdam (29 MW) in the Furope, with the continuing to strengthen target of achieving its pipeline for projects, Netherlands, came on line, 1226 at least 2 300 MW becoming a leader in LEC as did 21 MW of solar power.
-(Levelised Energy Costs, i.e. An additional 1.4 GW is under in new renewable capacity accumulataverage production costs), construction and more than ed over 2016-2020. being innovative in operation 5 GW is in the pipeline for 2017 2018 2019 and maintenance and development.
-New capacity (MW) digitalising the value chain, 2020 target combining sun, wind and battery technology for renewable hybrid power plants and decoupling the delivery of electricity to a greater extent from actual production.
-Increased 1 000 GWh as Improved energy Vattenfall is working continually In 2019 the enterprise to increase energy efficiency by: achieved 200 GWh in energy energy internal saving in efficiency efficiency 2020 compared · expanding district heating. efficiency improvements. with 2015. · conducting energy surveys.
-This was mainly done by 894 · changing/upgrading to more upgrading hydropower plants energy efficient components. and distribution grids and by 594 helping customers with energy replacing local boilers with 511 efficiency. district heating.
-2018 2019 Efficiency gain (GWh) 2020 target Source: Vattenfall's annual report 2019
+Objective Development in 2020 Strategy Carbon dioxide Carbon dioxide emissions Implement the Carbon dioxide emissions in Vattenfall has produced an emissions action plan for action plan for reducing carbon 2020 of 12.0 (19.3) Mtonnes reduced emissions dioxide emissions with the were lower than in 2019. of carbon dioxide The decrease is mainly targets of: being fossil-free within so as to be one generation; working for explained by lower coal-fired fossil-free within emissions reductions in dialogue production.
+Emissions in 12.0 2019 include heating services with its suppliers; enabling one generation and climate-neutral in customers to reach their in Hamburg, which have the Nordic Region climate targets; and developing been sold and which had by 2030.
+Strategic fossil-free solutions for energyemissions of 1.1 Mtonnes 2018 2019 2020 target to reach intensive industry and transport in January-September.
+CO2, Mtonnes absolute emissions through electrification.
+2020 target of 21 million tonnes in 2020.
+Renewables Vattenfall's aim Vattenfall is to be a leader in A total of 334 MW of New, renewable capacity is to be a leading the development, construction renewable capacity was installed in 2020.
+Most of developer and and operation of land- and operator of wind sea-based wind power. this relates to the land-based This will be achieved by: power in northwest wind farm Princess Ariane Europe, with the continuing to strengthen its An additional 3 GW is under target of achieving pipeline for projects, becoming construction and more than at least 2 300 MW a leader in LEC (Levelised 4 GW is in the pipeline for development.
+The total of new renewable Energy Costs, i.e. average capacity accumulatproduction costs), being accumulated renewable 2018 2019 2020 ed over 2016-2020. innovative in operation and capacity that came into New capacity (MW) maintenance and digitalising operation in 2016-2020 2020 target the value chain, combining sun, was 1 560 MW.
+The target wind and battery technology for was not achieved on account renewable hybrid power plants of project delays, mainly and decoupling the delivery of Kriegers Flak (605 MW) in Denmark, which will come electricity to a greater extent from actual production. into operation in 2021.
+Increased Increase in energy 1 000 GWh as Vattenfall is working continually In 2020 the enterprise energy internal saving in to increase energy efficiency by: achieved 146 GWh in energy efficiency efficiency 2020 compared expanding district heating. efficiency improvements.
+9 with 2015. · conducting energy surveys.
+This was mainly done by · changing/upgrading to more upgrading hydropower plants energy efficient components. and distribution grids and by · helping customers with energy replacing local boilers with efficiency. district heating.
+The total increase in energy efficiency in 2016-2020 is 1 040 GWh.
+2018 2019 2020 2020 Efficiency gain (GWh) 2020 target Source: Vattenfall's annual report 2020, Vattenfall